 Board 1 of the receiver uses two SPST switches for changing bands.
 Several customers have asked for details on using a rotary switch.
 The information below gives three options.
 The first is a rotary switch that replaces the two SPST switches on the front of Board 1.
 If you don't use a Frequency Counter with the receiver this would be the one to build.
 The second option combines the two SPST switches with the switching of the AADE frequency counter so the receiver and the counter are switched at the same time.
-Generic drugs canada pharmacy |
+Rotary Switch for the Ham Band receiver with the AADE DFD2 frequency counter |

 Parts needed: Watch out for the correct connections from the Bandpass and Crystal Filter connections.
 See below. |